theirish81/taskalog/README.md

 To activate a notificator, edit the `notificator` list in the `etc/application.yml` file.

-Currently we support a rudimentary email notificator.
-E-mail settings can be confiured in the `mail_notification.yml` file.
+Currently we support three types of notificator.

+#### Email

+An email will be sent every time a condition is not met.
+The main configuration file is `etc/mail_notification.yml`, while email templates are stored in the `etc/email_templates` directory.

+#### RabbitMQ

+A serialized version of the log will be placed in a RabbitMQ queue named `taskalog_notifications` every time a condition is not met.
+The main configuration file is `etc/rabbitmq_notification.yml`.

+#### Web Hooks

+A serialized version of the log will be placed in a POST body and sent to a number of web hooks every time a condition is not met.
+The main configuration file is `etc/hooks_notification.yml`.

 ### Results

-Results are logged in the `results` directory.
+All events are logged in the `results` directory.

-## Interactions

-Currently the only communication protocol available to communicate an event to Task-A-Log is HTTP calls to an API.
+### Ingresses

+Currently we support two types of ingress.

+#### Inbound HTTP calls

+two endpoints are available to receive the events

 * `POST /worklog/submit`: to submit an task event.
 The body is made of: